Skip to main content

 Pillar #1: Clean data (not necessarily perfect)

-The golden rule: Usable data with good quality beats perfect data left unused.
+Usable data with decent quality beats perfect data left untouched.

 • Update inactive contacts in your databases